 - Department of Employment Services

-- University of the District of Columbia- Community College (UDC-CC)
+- University of the District of Columbia (UDC) Community College

 - Department of Human Services

 - Department on Disability Services

 - Department of Behavioral Health

 - Office of the State Superintendent of Education

 - Workforce Investment Council

-In addition to direct service provision through District agencies, a significant portion of workforce funding is distributed to more than 100 external service providers.
-This diversity in service providers allows the District to procure a number of services not provided within government, and also facilitate community-based services, but has the disadvantage of being both difficult to navigate for residents, and difficult to evaluate for policy makers.
+In addition to direct service provision through District agencies, a significant portion of workforce funding is distributed to over 100 external service providers.
+This diversity in service providers allows the District to procure a number of services not provided within government, and also facilitates community-based services, but has the disadvantage of being both difficult to navigate for residents, and difficult to analyze for policy makers.
 The various grants and other procurements that fund these providers often have different performance measures and expectations, making it difficult to compare services across programs and agencies.